confluentinc/ksql/design-proposals/klip-11-DQL.md

 SELECT * FROM result AS OF current()
 ```

-After the first query get submitted, KSQL would start to process the input stream and populate the result TABLE.
+After the first query gets submitted, KSQL would start to process the input stream and populate the result TABLE.
-If we query the state of the result TABLE directly afterwards, the query return whatever is in the TABLE when the query is submitted.
+If we query the state of the result TABLE directly afterwards, the query returns whatever is in the TABLE when the query is submitted.
 If we submit both parts as one query (as shown in the original nested query), we outer query would be evaluated on an empty table
 because processing the inner query did not really start yet to process its input stream.